Long County License Hearing Guide

 After Criminal Case Concludes

-• Classes/Programs That Must Be Completed: Completion of a DUI Alcohol or Drug Use Risk Reduction Program (DUI School) is typically required for license reinstatement after a DUI conviction.
+• Classes/Programs That Must Be Completed: You may also be required to complete a DUI Alcohol or Drug Use Risk Reduction Program (DUI school) or other court-ordered programs before your license can be reinstated.

 Special Programs

-• Occupational License: In some cases, individuals may be eligible for an occupational license, allowing them to drive for work-related purposes even if their license is suspended.
-This option may have specific eligibility requirements and restrictions.
+• Occupational License: In some cases, you may be able to obtain an occupational license, which allows you to drive for work-related purposes only.